Caconoutt/atriumdb/DEPLOYMENT.md

 docker compose up -d
 docker compose ps        # all four Up; postgres and backend healthy
 ```

+* `docker compose up -d` — same command as step 5 with no service named, so it
+  applies to all four. `atriumdb-api` is already running and its configuration
+  has not changed, so compose leaves it alone rather than restarting it; the
+  other three (`postgres`, `backend`, `frontend`) are created and started, in
+  `depends_on` order.
+This is also the command that publishes the host port.
+* `docker compose ps` — one row per container with its state and published
+  ports.
+You want all four `Up`, and `postgres` and `backend` reporting
+  `(healthy)` — they define healthchecks, so `Up (starting)` for a few seconds is
+  normal.
+A container in `Exited` or restart-looping is the one to pull logs
+  from: `docker compose logs <service>`.

 The dashboard is then on `http://<server>:${HTTP_PORT}` (default 8080).